French frigate Égyptienne

 Égyptienne was 48-gun Forte-class frigate of the French Navy launched at Toulon in 1799.
 Her first service was in Napoleon's Egyptian campaign of 1801, in which the British captured her at Alexandria.
-She famously carried the Rosetta Stone to Woolwich, and then the Admiralty commissioned her into the Royal Navy as the 40-gun fifth-rate frigate HMS Egyptienne.
+She famously carried the Rosetta Stone to Woolwich, and then the Admiralty commissioned her into the Royal Navy as the 40-gun fifth-rate HMS Egyptienne.
 She served in a number of single-ship actions before being reduced to harbour service in 1807, and was sold for breaking in 1817.